 Who is this for: Scraper API is a tool for developers building web scrapers, it handles proxies, browsers, and CAPTCHAs so developers can get the raw HTML from any website with a simple API call.

 Why you should use it: Scraper API is a tool for developers building web scrapers, it handles proxies, browsers, and CAPTCHAs so developers can get the raw HTML from any website with a simple API call.
 It doesn't burden you with managing your own proxies, it manages its own internal pool of over a hundreds of thousands of proxies from a dozen different proxy providers, and has smart routing logic that routes requests through different subnets and automatically throttles requests in order to avoid IP bans and CAPTCHAs.
-With special pools of proxies for scraping Amazon and other ecommerce listings, Google and other search engine results, Yelp and other review sites, and Twitter and Facebook and other social media sites, web scraping has never been this easy!Use the coupon code NEW10 to get 10% off your first month
+It's an excellent crawlera alternative or luminati alternative, with special pools of proxies for crawling ecommerce listings, search engine results, reviews, social media sites, real estate listings and more!
+If you need to scrape millions of pages a month, you can use this form to ask for a volume discount.

 Why you should use it: Smartproxy has over 10 million rotating residential proxies with location targeting and flexible pricing.
 They offer all sorts of niceties like rotating sessions, random IPs, geo-targeting, sticky sessions, and more.
 They allow for unlimited connections and threads, charging by bandwidth (between $3 and $15 per GB depending on volume).
 They also offer a 99% SLA with low failure rates and 24/7 technical support with a 5 minute response time.